MIKOLO321/Data-analytics/README.md

 ## 📅 Understanding Customer Behavior by Day

 The analysis revealed that Thursdays, Fridays, and Saturday evenings are the busiest periods for orders.
-This weekend surge suggests that customers tend to indulge more toward the end of the week — possibly due to social gatherings, leisure time, and a general “weekend treat” mindset.
+This weekend surge suggests that customers tend to indulge more toward the end of the week, possibly due to social gatherings, leisure time, and a general “weekend treat” mindset.
 This insight can help the business allocate more staff and optimize promotions during peak hours.

 ## 📆 Monthly Sales Trends